 Special Type of Scam

-They might ask you send insurance, transfer and banking fees.
+They might ask you to send insurance, transfer, and banking fees.
 So then, the person being scammed send a small amount of money, but never receives a prize.

 Don’t Give Money Away!